 ARTIST VILLAGE EINDHOVEN (NL) 2018

-Participants attend six daily one-on-one conversations with curators, established artists, gallerists, architects, psychoanalysts, art critics, and others.
+Participants attended six daily one-on-one conversations with curators, established artists, gallerists, architects, psychoanalysts, art critics, and others.
 The conversations are held on the basis of your portfolio and focus primarily on content and the contextualisation of it.

-There is an advanced evening programme with lectures and Q&A’s:
+Advanced evening programme with lectures and Q&A’s:

 Friday 10 August

 Lex van Lith (Director Beeldenstorm) about workspaces in and around Eindhoven

 Lieven Jonckheere (Psychoanalyst, Belgium) about the concept of conversation

 Talk with Cliodhna Shaffrey (Director Temple Bar Studios Dublin), Michaëla Stock (Galerist Vienna) and Kirke Kangro (Dean Academy Estonia) about their pursuits in the particular artscenes in their countries.